abrugsch/TicTacToe_Xamarin/README.md

 # TicTacToe_Xamarin
-a wee taster project to make tic tac toe with Xamaribn for android
+a wee taster project to make tic tac toe with Xamarin for android